Zest Protocol Docs

 Health Factor

-If your health factor value goes below 1 - your collateral will be put up for liquidation.
-See What Happens When I Get Liquidated?
+If your Health Factor drops below 1, your position will be eligible for liquidation.
+See [link] for more on liquidation: What Happens When I Get Liquidated?

 Repaying your Loan